Frequently Asked Questions

 Q. How long will you stay at our Wedding Breakfast?

 A. How long your Toastmaster stays at your event will have been agreed with you prior to the event.
 The normal point of departure is after the conclusion of formalities.
-If at a Wedding Breakfast the event concludes with the cutting of the Wedding Cake; following this would be a natural point for me to depart.
+If at a Wedding Breakfast these conclude with the cutting of the Wedding Cake; followed by the first dance then after that would be a natural point for me to depart

 Q. Is it customary to provide the Toastmaster with a meal?